Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 1](images/question1.jpg)

-- [ ] A route for 0.0.0.0/0 that points to a NAT gateway.
+- [ ] A route for `0.0.0.0/0` that points to a NAT gateway.
-- [ ] A route for 0.0.0.0/0 that points to an egress-only internet gateway.
+- [ ] A route for `0.0.0.0/0` that points to an egress-only internet gateway.
-- [x] A route for 0.0.0.0/0 that points to an internet gateway.
+- [x] A route for `0.0.0.0/0` that points to an internet gateway.
-- [ ] A route for 0.0.0.0/0 that points to an elastic network interface.
+- [ ] A route for `0.0.0.0/0` that points to an elastic network interface.

 ### A company uses an Amazon CloudFront distribution to deliver its website Traffic togs for the website must be centrally stored and all data must be encrypted at rest.
 Which solution will meet these requirements?

-- [ ] Create an Amazon OpenSearch Service (Amazon Elasttcsearch Service) domain with internet access and server-side encryption that uses the default AWS managed key Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elasticsearch Service) domain as a log destination.
+- [ ] Create an Amazon OpenSearch Service (Amazon Elasttcsearch Service) domain with internet access and server-side encryption that uses the default AWS managed key.
+Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elasticsearch Service) domain as a log destination.
-- [ ] eate an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with VPC access and server-side encryption that uses AES-256 Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elastcsearch Service) domain as a log destination.
+- [ ] Create an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with VPC access and server-side encryption that uses AES-256.
+Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elastcsearch Service) domain as a log destination.
-- [x] Create an Amazon S3 bucket that is configured with default server side encryption that uses AES-256 Configure CloudFront to use the S3 bucket as a log destination.
+- [x] Create an Amazon S3 bucket that is configured with default server side encryption that uses AES-256.
+Configure CloudFront to use the S3 bucket as a log destination.
-- [ ] Create an Amazon S3 bucket that is configured with no default encryption Enable encryption in the CloudFront dtstnbubon and use the S3 bucket as a log destination.
+- [ ] Create an Amazon S3 bucket that is configured with no default encryption.
+Enable encryption in the CloudFront dtstnbubon and use the S3 bucket as a log destination.

-### A company's public website is hosted in an Amazon S3 bucket in the us-east-1 Region behind an Amazon CloudFront distribution.
+### A company's public website is hosted in an Amazon S3 bucket in the `us-east-1` Region behind an Amazon CloudFront distribution.
 The company wants to ensure that the website is protected from DDoS attacks.
 A SysOps administrator needs to deploy a solution that gives the company the ability to maintain control over the rate limit at which DDoS protections are applied.
 Which solution will meet these requirements?

-- [ ] Deploy a global-scoped AWS WAF web ACL with an allow default action.
+- [x] Deploy a global-scoped AWS WAF web ACL with an allow default action.
 Configure an AWS WAF rate-based rule to block matching traffic.
 Associate the web ACL with the CloudFront distribution.
-- [x] Deploy an AWS WAF web ACL with an allow default action in us-east-1.
+- [ ] Deploy an AWS WAF web ACL with an allow default action in `us-east-1`.
 Configure an AWS WAF rate-based rule to block matching traffic.
 Associate the web ACL with the S3 bucket.
 - [ ] Deploy a global-scoped AWS WAF web ACL with a block default action.
 Configure an AWS WAF rate-based rule to allow matching traffic.
 Associate the web ACL with the CloudFront distribution.
-- [ ] Deploy an AWS WAF web ACL with a block default action in us-east-1.
+- [ ] Deploy an AWS WAF web ACL with a block default action in `us-east-1`.
 Configure an AWS WAF rate-based rule to allow matching traffic.
 Associate the web ACL with the S3 bucket.

 ### A company hosts an online shopping portal in the AWS Cloud.
 The portal provides HTTPS security by using a TLS certificate on an Elastic Load Balancer (ELB).
 Recently, the portal suffered an outage because the TLS certificate expired.
 A SysOps administrator must create a solution to automatically renew certificates to avoid this issue in the future.
 What is the MOST operationally efficient solution that meets these requirements?

 - [ ] Request a public certificate by using AWS Certificate Manager (ACM).
 Associate the certificate from ACM with the ELB.
 Write a scheduled AWS Lambda function to renew the certificate every 18 months.
 - [x] Request a public certificate by using AWS Certificate Manager (ACM).
 Associate the certificate from ACM with the ELB.
 ACM will automatically manage the renewal of the certificate.
 - [ ] Register a certificate with a third-party certificate authority (CA).
 Import this certificate into AWS Certificate Manager (ACM).
 Associate the certificate from ACM with the ELB.
 ACM will automatically manage the renewal of the certificate.
 - [ ] Register a certificate with a third-party certificate authority (CA).
 Configure the ELB to import the certificate directly from the CA. Set the certificate refresh cycle on the ELB to refresh when the certificate is within 3 months of the expiration date.

 ### With the threat of ransomware viruses encrypting and holding company data hostage, which action should be taken to protect an Amazon S3 bucket?

 - [ ] Deny Post.
 Put. and Delete on the bucket.
 - [x] Enable server-side encryption on the bucket.
-- [ ]Enable Amazon S3 versioning on the bucket.
+- [ ] Enable Amazon S3 versioning on the bucket.
 - [ ] Enable snapshots on the bucket.

 ### A company is partnering with an external vendor to provide data processing services.
 For this integration, the vendor must host the company's data in an Amazon S3 bucket in the vendor's AWS account.
 The vendor is allowing the company to provide an AWS Key Management Service (AWS KMS) key to encrypt the company's data.
 The vendor has provided an IAM role Amazon Resource Name (ARN) to the company for this integration.
 What should a SysOps administrator do to configure this integration?

-- [ ] Create a new KMS key.
+- [x] Create a new KMS key.
 Add the vendor's IAM role ARN to the KMS key policy.
 Provide the new KMS key ARN to the vendor.
 B. Create a new KMS key.
 Create a new IAM user.
 Add the vendor's IAM role ARN to an inline policy that is attached to the IAM user.
 Provide the new IAM user ARN to the vendor.
 - [ ] Configure encryption using the KMS managed S3 key.
 Add the vendor's IAM role ARN to the KMS managed S3 key policy.
 Provide the KMS managed S3 key ARN to the vendor.
-- [x] Configure encryption using the KMS managed S3 key.
+- [ ] Configure encryption using the KMS managed S3 key.
 Create an S3 bucket.
 Add the vendor's IAM role ARN to the S3 bucket policy.
 Provide the S3 bucket ARN to the vendor.

-### A company hosts a database on an Amazon RDS Multi-AZ DB instance.
-The database is not encrypted.
-The company's new security policy requires all AWS resources to be encrypted at rest and in transit.
-What should a SysOps administrator do to encrypt the database?
+### A database is running on an Amazon RDS Multi-AZ DB instance.
+A recent security audit found the database to be out of compliance because it was not encrypted.
+Which approach will resolve the encryption requirement?

 - [ ] Configure encryption on the existing DB instance.
-B. Take a snapshot of the DB instance.
+Take a snapshot of the DB instance.
 Encrypt the snapshot.
 Restore the snapshot to the same DB instance.
-- [x] Encrypt the standby replica in a secondary Availability Zone.
+- [ ] Ecrypt the standby replica in a secondary Availability Zone.
 Promote the standby replica to the primary DB instance.
 - [ ] Take a snapshot of the DB instance.
 Copy and encrypt the snapshot.
 Create a new DB instance by restoring the encrypted copy.
+- [x] Take a snapshot of the RDS instance, copy and encrypt the snapshot, and then restore to the new RDS instance.

 ### A SysOps administrator receives an alert from Amazon GuardDuty about suspicious network activity on an Amazon FC2 instance.
 The GuardDuty finding lists a new external IP address as a traffic destination.
 The SysOps administrator does not recognize the external IP address.
 The SysOps administrator must block traffic to the external IP address that GuardDuty identified Which solution will meet this requirement?

-- [x] Create a new security group to block traffic to the external IP address.
+- [ ] Create a new security group to block traffic to the external IP address.
 Assign the new security group to the EC2 instance.
 - [ ] Use VPC flow logs with Amazon Athena to block traffic to the external IP address.
-- [ ] Create a network ACL Add an outbound deny rule tor traffic to the external IP address.
+- [x] Create a network ACL Add an outbound deny rule tor traffic to the external IP address.
 - [ ] Create a new security group to block traffic to the external IP address Assign the new security group to the entire VPC.

 ### A company stores files on 50 Amazon S3 buckets in the same AWS Region The company wants to connect to the S3 buckets securely over a private connection from its Amazon EC2 instances The company needs a solution that produces no additional cost.
 Which solution will meet these requirements?

-- [ ] Create a gateway VPC endpoint lor each S3 bucket Attach the gateway VPC endpoints to each subnet inside the VPC.
+- [ ] Create a gateway VPC endpoint lor each S3 bucket.
+Attach the gateway VPC endpoints to each subnet inside the VPC.
-- [ ] Create an interface VPC endpoint (or each S3 bucket Attach the interface VPC endpoints to each subnet inside the VPC.
+- [ ] Create an interface VPC endpoint or each S3 bucket.
+Attach the interface VPC endpoints to each subnet inside the VPC.
-- [x] Create one gateway VPC endpoint for all the S3 buckets Add the gateway VPC endpoint to the VPC route table.
+- [x] Create one gateway VPC endpoint for all the S3 buckets.
+Add the gateway VPC endpoint to the VPC route table.
-- [ ] Create one interface VPC endpoint for all the S3 buckets Add the interface VPC endpoint to the VPC route table.
+- [ ] Create one interface VPC endpoint for all the S3 buckets.
+Add the interface VPC endpoint to the VPC route table.

 ### A SysOps administrator has enabled AWS CloudTrail in an AWS account.
 If CloudTrail is disabled, it must be re-enabled immediately.
 What should the SysOps administrator do to meet these requirements WITHOUT writing custom code?

 - [ ] Add the AWS account to AWS Organizations.
 Enable CloudTrail in the management account.
+- [x] Create an AWS Config rule that is invoked when CloudTrail configuration changes.
+Apply the `AWS-ConfigureCloudTrailLogging` automatic remediation action.
 - [ ] Create an AWS Config rule that is invoked when CloudTrail configuration changes.
-Apply the AWS-ConfigureCloudTrailLogging automatic remediation action.
-- [ ] Create an AWS Config rule that is invoked when CloudTrail configuration changes.
 Configure the rule to invoke an AWS Lambda function to enable CloudTrail.
-- [x] .
-Create an Amazon EventBridge (Amazon CloudWatch Events) hourly rule with a schedule pattern to run an AWS Systems Manager Automation document to enable CloudTrail.
+- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) hourly rule with a schedule pattern to run an AWS Systems Manager Automation document to enable CloudTrail.

 ### A SysOps administrator needs to give users the ability to upload objects to an Amazon S3 bucket.
 The SysOps administrator creates a presigned URL and provides the URL to a user, but the user cannot upload an object to the S3 bucket.
 The presigned URL has not expired, and no bucket policy is applied to the S3 bucket.
 Which of the following could be the cause of this problem?